holguinj/docs-git-workflow/workflow.markdown

 ### Merge Conflicts

 When you're combining two branches with `git merge` or `git rebase`, git usually doesn't complain *unless* the branches have conflicting versions of one or more files.
-It's important to note that "conflicting" doesn't just mean "different," it means "different because of two (or more) divergent editing histories."
-In general, you get merge conflicts after two people have been editing the same file concurrently.
+It's important to note that "conflicting" doesn't just mean "different," it means "can't be combined without losing changes."
+In general, you get merge conflicts after two people have been editing the same line(s) in the same file concurrently.

 Merge conflicts are common enough that a number of tools have been developed just to resolve them.
 Some of us on the team use a commercial merge tool called [Kaleidoscope](http://www.kaleidoscopeapp.com/) which has a pretty nice interface and makes the process almost painless.
 You can also resolve merge conflicts manually, but I wouldn't recommend it.
 For the following steps, I'll assume that you have installed Kaleidoscope and made it git's default diff and merge tool (see "File > Integration" in the app).